Room 106

 PLUS, we round up the other most important news stories of the past seven days.

-Key planning news, and why it’s important, brought to you by the team behind Planning magazine, the leading source of independent intelligence for planning professionals for 50 years.
+Key planning news, and why it’s important, brought to you by the team behind Planning magazine, the leading source of independent intelligence for planning professionals for more than 50 years.
 Find the latest planning news at planningresource.co.uk and @planningMag

 Room 106 is the Professional Publishers Association’s Podcast of the Year 2023/24.
+It was also highly commended in the Best Use of Audio category in the Association of Online Publishers’ Digital Publishing Awards 2024.

 Hosted on Acast.
 See acast.com/privacy for more information.